ayubkk96/cfcunderwritingPythonProject/README.md

 3. Enumerates the page's hyperlinks and identifies the location of the "Privacy Policy" page
 4. Uses the privacy policy URL identified in step 3 to scrape the pages content.
-5. Produce a case-insentitive word frequency count for all of the visible text on the page and exports the count to a JSON file.
+5. Produces a case-insentitive word frequency count for all of the visible text on the page and exports the count to a JSON file.

 Installation:
 To install this file on your computer, enter this script into your terminal: gh repo clone https://github.com/ayubkk96/cfcunderwritingPythonProject